Fact Sheet

 Keep It Colorado’s Transaction Cost Assistance Program

 In 2021, Keep It Colorado partnered with Great Outdoors Colorado (GOCO) to establish the Transaction Cost Assistance Program (TCAP).
 In 2022, thanks to the program’s initial success and additional GOCO investments, Keep It Colorado has been able to continue the program — and grow it.
+Additional funders contributing to the pool of investments have included Ducks Unlimited and the Walton Family Foundation.

 This program has enabled CWLT to conserve many working farms and ranches in western Colorado.
 These farmers and ranchers may not have deep pockets to pay for transaction costs, but the continuation of their operations are critical to the viability of our local economy and the conservation of their properties is essential for habitat protection and water protection.